BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 I've met numerous people who have an impressive amount of confidence in their ability to write correct threaded programs.
 I occasionally start thinking I can get it right, too.
 For one particular program, I initially wrote it when we only had single-CPU machines.
-I was able to convince myself that, because of the promises I thought I understood about Java tools, the program was correct.
+I was able to convince myself that, because of the promises I thought I understood, the program was correct.
 And it didn't fail on my single-CPU machine.

 Fast forward to machines with multiple CPUs.
-I was surprised when the program broke, but that's one of the problems.
-It's not Java's fault; "write once, run everywhere" cannot possibly extend to concurrency on single vs. multicore machines.
-It's a fundamental problem with concurrency.
+I was surprised when the program broke, but that's a fundamental problem with concurrency.
 You *can* actually discover some concurrency problems on a single-CPU machine, but there are other problems that won't appear until you try it on a multi-CPU machine, where your threads are actually running in parallel.

-As another example, the dining philosophers problem can easily be adjusted so deadlock rarely happens, giving you the impression that everything is copacetic.

 You can never let yourself become too confident about your programming abilities when it comes to shared-memory concurrency.